io-sea/hestia/README.md

 hestia metadata update --id_fmt=parent_id --input_fmt=key_value 550e8400-e29b-41d4-a716-446655440000 <<< data.my_key0,my_value0
 ```

 Here we are reading the `metadata` type, but referencing the unique identifier of its parent object with `--id_fmt=parent_id`.
+We use the `heredoc <<<` functionality of the shell for the example, put typically you would pipe in the content of a file.

 Finally we can read it back:

 ```bash
 hestia metadata read --id_fmt=parent_id --query_fmt=id --output_fmt=key_value 550e8400-e29b-41d4-a716-446655440000
 ```

+Here we use `--query_fmt=id` to specify that we want to do a search using 'ids' and `--id_fmt=parent_id` to specify that we are searching using the id of the metadata item's parent object.
+Parent-child relationships for Hestia types are covered in the [Hestia User Guide](./doc/UserGuide.md).

 Hestia provides several interfaces with similar functionality to the CLI, including: